Refuse, recycling, and nuisances in Headington

 Pest control

-The City Council Pest Control Service, which deals with pests ranging in size from ants to rats, is free.
+The City Council Pest Control Service, which deals with pests ranging in size from ants to rats, now makes a charge.